r0man/validation-clj/README.markdown

 ## Usage

+Need some records validated?

+    (def *alice* {:nick "alice" :email "alice"})

+    (def *bob*
+      {:nick "bob"
+       :email "bob@example.com"
+       :password "secret"
+       :password-confirmation "secret"})

-Import the library.
+Use the validation library.

     (use 'validation.core 'validation.errors)

-Define a validator like this.
-This generates the validate-user and the validate-user! functions.
+Define a validator which generates the validate-user and the validate-user! functions.

     (defvalidator validate-user